90 Day Parts Warranty Guarantee

 4. Check your engine gaskets, seals, and other connections.

 This is going to take some elbow grease.
-Due to variations in vehicles, check online forums and owners guides for tips on how to identify your oil pain seals, oil pan drain plug, timing cover seal, and valve cover gaskets.
-If you find a leak in one of these areas, unfortunately there is no completely solid way to fix it.
+Due to variations in vehicles, check online forums and owner's guides for tips on how to identify your oil pain seals, oil pan drain plugs, timing cover seals, and valve cover gaskets.
+If you find a leak in one of these areas, unfortunately, there is no completely solid way to fix it.
 Some vehicle owners have had different levels of success with products marketed for this very issue.
-Do you research, read product reviews, and don’t be afraid to consult with someone at your local automotive store about what options are available.
+Do your research, read product reviews, and don’t be afraid to consult with someone at your local automotive store about what options are available.

 5. Tighten anything that is loose.